I pay my respects to the traditional custodians of the Dharug/ Darug peoples on the land in which I work.

 Support Coordinator

 Natasha has been working in the NDIS space for over eight years, gaining valuable experience across various roles, including Team Leader, Active Support Worker, Teacher’s Aide, Rostering, and Mental Health Support.
-Her diverse background, combined with a Dual Diploma in Counselling & Community Services, has given her deep insight into supporting individuals with diverse needs.
+Her diverse background, combined with a dual diploma in Counselling and Community Services, has given her deep insight into supporting individuals with diverse needs.

-With extensive experience in Supported Independent Living (SIL), community participation, hospital transitions to SIL, day programs, palliative care, crisis intervention, and mental health, Natasha is passionate about making a meaningful impact.
+With extensive experience in Supported Independent Living (SIL), community participation, hospital-to-SIL transitions, day programs, palliative care, crisis intervention, and mental health, Natasha is passionate about making a meaningful impact.
 She is dedicated to empowering individuals, breaking down stigmas, and enhancing quality of life.
-She takes great pride in working closely with her participants, supporting them in achieving their goals and dreams.
+Natasha takes great pride in working closely with her participants, supporting them in achieving their goals and dreams.

-In her free time, Natasha enjoys spending quality time with her family, her partner, and her beloved chocolate Labrador, Rocco.
+In her free time, she enjoys spending quality time with her family, her partner, and her beloved chocolate Labrador, Rocco.